Optimal investment-consumption problem: post-retirement with minimum guarantee: Optimal Control Problem

+To apply dynamic programming in finding the optimal strategies which minimize the above loss function, we have to embed the stochastic optimal control problem in a family of problems with varying initial time.
+So, for any initial time $0\leq t\leq T$ and initial wealth $x>0$, a stochastic optimal control problem is considered, by minimizing the following loss function over the set of admissible strategies that are specified in (\ref{adm}),

-The main feature of our framework is designing a minimum guarantee for the final annuity or equivalently for the terminal wealth amount.
-So, if we denote $S$ as the safety level of the terminal wealth, then the set of admissible investment and consumption strategies reduces to
+The main feature of this work's framework is assuming a minimum guarantee for the final annuity or equivalently for the terminal wealth.
+Let the safety level for the terminal wealth amount be $S$, which depends on the retiree's level of risk aversion.
+So, the set of admissible strategies at time $0\leq t\leq T$, when $X_t=x$, reduces to